MicrosoftDocs/memdocs/windows-365/enterprise/set-up-tenants-windows-365-gcc.md

 The Azure Government subscription includes a tenant (which ends in onmicrosoft.us) and the following if you wish to:

 **Use Custom Images**
-- See [add a custom image](/windows-365/enterprise/add-device-images) for more information on the process and requirements.
+- For more information, see [add a custom image](/windows-365/enterprise/add-device-images).

 **Connect to resources via a private network connection**
 - Azure Virtual Network (VNet).